cogsandsquigs/nand7400/README.md

 If you change the `uniffi` version in the `nand7400asm` package, you **_MUST_** change it **_EVERYWHERE_** else in the package.
 Otherwise, it will not compile correctly in Xcode (you will see a symbols missing/undefined error).
 There is a global `uniffi` version set in `Cargo.toml`, which should mitigate this issue, but it is still a good idea to keep this in mind.

 To build this library for Swift, you'll need a Mac with Xcode 12 or later.
 To install certain Rust utilities and targets for building, run `make init`.
 Then, to build, run `make package`.
-You can then use this package as any other Swift package.
-However, to use this with `Xcode`, you need to go into `Targets > (your target) > Build Phases > Link Binary With Libraries` and add the `nand7400asm` framework inside the library.

 ## Resources on how I did this